korczis/magicbiz/README.md

 - [Tor](https://en.wikipedia.org/wiki/Tor_(anonymity_network)) - anonymous communication
 - [Blockchain](https://en.wikipedia.org/wiki/Block_chain_(database)) - distributed data store that holds a public ledger of transactions

+### Consensus

+- [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)) - Family of protocols for solving consensus in a network of unreliable processors.
+Consensus is the process of agreeing on one result among a group of participants.
+- [Raft](https://en.wikipedia.org/wiki/Raft_(computer_science)) - Raft is a consensus algorithm designed as an alternative to Paxos.

 ## References

 1 - [Decentralized Autonomous Organization](https://en.wikipedia.org/wiki/Decentralized_Autonomous_Organization)